 During his time at Duke, Wyatt was an active member of the Pi Kappa Alpha fraternity at Duke where he serves as the External Vice President on the chapter’s executive board.
 Wyatt served in a philanthropy leadership position for three years, working alongside other chairs to strengthen the Shave and Buzz event and legacy.
 He oversaw two of the three most financially successful Shave and Buzz events, and Wyatt looks forward to continuing working with the I’m Not Done Yet Foundation and Pi Kappa Alpha.

 Finn is a Sustainability and Procurement Analyst at Anheuser-Busch in St. Louis.
 He graduated from Duke University in May of 2023 with a major in Environmental Science and minors in Spanish and Religious Studies.
 Finn has volunteered for the Juvenile Diabetes Research Foundation, or JDRF, from a young age as an ambassador for outreach and as a youth mentor to newly diagnosed kids and families.

-Finn was a Philanthropy Chair for Pike at Duke, Bobby’s fraternity, which has held the annual Shave and Buzz Event for the I’m Not Done Yet Foundation in 2020 and helped grow the event during the pandemic.
+While at Duke, Finn was a Philanthropy Chair for Pike, Bobby’s fraternity, where he co-ran the annual Shave and Buzz Event for the I’m Not Done Yet Foundation in 2020 and helped grow the event during the pandemic.
 In the following years, he served as an advisor to the event.